 Because it is a “near-patient test”, samples will be taken and tested on location, without needing to be sent offsite to a laboratory.
 It could produce a positive COVID 19 result many times faster than the fastest existing molecular diagnostic tests.

 Fellow Irish biotech company Aalto Bio Reagents has launched a new protein with the power to fight the Covid-19 on three fronts – diagnosis, vaccines, and research.

-Irish company Aerogen has pioneered new ways to help people in respiratory distress.
-To date, more than nine million patients worldwide have benefited from its innovative aerosol drug delivery technology.
+Irish med tech company Aerogen has pioneered new ways to help people in respiratory distress using aerosol drug delivery technology.

 Unlike conventional nebulizers, Aerogen has an in-line circuit design, which means the ventilation circuit does not need to be broken for drug delivery.
 Its management team believes it could, therefore, be a viable option to help deliver industry-leading care to patients infected with Covid-19.

 Finally, innovative plasma technology developed by Irish company Novaerus is helping to close the infection control loop of hands, surfaces, and now air.
 It uses a patented technology that kills airborne viruses by sucking air from a room and passing it through patented plasma coils which destroy them, reducing the risk of cross-infection.

 Irish companies are continuing to respond to the pandemic challenge with resourcefulness and creativity, says Tom Kelly, Enterprise Ireland’s divisional manager for innovation and competitiveness.
 “We are seeing companies innovating, adapting, and creating new solutions.”